Courses Offered by Theatre and Dance

 Prerequisite: permission of instructor.

-Continues development of jazz dance technique and vocabulary.
-Elementary level technique designed for students with at least one year of formal dance training.
+Elementary jazz technique and vocabulary.
 Variable content course.
 May be repeated to a maximum of 12 hours.

 Credit hoursLecture contact hoursLab contact hoursTypically offered